DrDoneSomething/FrankenYAML/README.md

  Tasmota List
   - Scans your network for tasmota devices via web send!
+  - stores them for later
+  - accesses by hostname not IP (when loading from stored)
   - sends commands
   - does it in a quick and efficient way
   - easily customizable for people who love to do lots of changes to tasmota devices